-The majority of dry sparkling wines contain only 1 gram of net carbs per glass, which will allow you to enjoy the celebrations without the guilt.
+Most dry sparkling wines contain only 1 gram of net carbs per glass, allowing you to enjoy the celebrations without guilt.

 2. Dry Wines

-Mark Twain once famously said, “Too much of anything is bad, but too much good whiskey is barely enough”.
-While Twain probably had no clue about the ketogenic diet, what he said is 100% true when it comes to whiskey and keto.
+Mark Twain once famously said, “Too much of anything is bad, but too much good whiskey is barely enough.”

 4. Dry Martini